fusaty/freax/Documentation/arch/openrisc/openrisc_port.rst

 ---------------------------------------------------------------------

-Build instructions for OpenRISC toolchain and Linux
+Build instructions for OpenRISC toolchain and freax
 ===================================================

-In order to build and run Linux for OpenRISC, you'll need at least a basic toolchain and, perhaps, the architectural simulator.
+In order to build and run freax for OpenRISC, you'll need at least a basic toolchain and, perhaps, the architectural simulator.
 Steps to get these bits in place are outlined here.